 This post contains some affiliate links for your convenience.
 This means that if you click through and make a purchase, I may receive a small commission at no additional cost to you.
 Thank you for your support!

-I like to have some fun read-alouds with extension activities on hand so that I’m always prepared.
+It’s a good idea to have some fun read-alouds with extension activities on hand so that I’m always prepared.
 I’d like to share some of my favorites from my library with you, with some free printables that you can find over at TpT to go along with them!
-Let’s start with my absolute fave…
+Let’s start with my absolute favorite…

 The next 3 titles are variations on the Turkey Disguise theme – what fun!